-The purpose of the FOI Act is to give people the ability to get information held by the Australian Government and its organisations.
+The purpose of the FOI Act gives people the ability to get information held by the Australian Government and its organisations.
 Under the FOI Act, people can ask for documents the Australian Government has.
-People may not be able to get these documents if these documents need to protect essential public interests and private and business affairs of persons in respect of whom the information relates.
+People may not be able to get these documents if these documents need to protect essential public interests and private and business affairs of persons who the information relates to.